-Don't schedule your exam appointment until you receive a new CSR and verify that the information is correct.
+Do not schedule your exam appointment until you receive a new CSR and verify that the information is correct.
 You may then proceed to schedule your exam appointment.

-If you lose your CSR, contact the ARRT at 651.687.8525 and a duplicate will be mailed; if you do not receive your exam information within the anticipated processing time of four weeks, contact your state licensing agency to verify they have approved your application for examination and have forwarded your exam eligibility to ARRT.
+If you lose your CSR, please contact the ARRT at (651) 687-8525 and a duplicate will be mailed to you.
+If you do not receive your exam information within the anticipated processing time of four weeks, contact your state licensing agency to verify they have approved your application for examination and have forwarded your exam eligibility to the ARRT.